kubernetes-analysis/kubernetes-analysis/blog.md

 … [just wait 8 hours] …
 ```

-To update the data between the last time stamp stored in the repository, we can
+To update the data between the last time stamp stored in the repository we can
-simply run:
+run:

 ```
 > ./main export --update-api